 Dry roast the peanuts in a small pan.
 You can add oil if you want but I generally don’t add at this step as we will put it tadka in chutney later on.
 Keep these roasted peanuts aside.

 Now add the soaked coconut mixture in a chutney jar.
 Add salt, sugar, lemon juice, ginger, roasted peanuts and green chillies.
 If the curd is already sour you can skip or reduce the quantity of lemon juice.

 Grind till all the ingredients are blended properly.
 At this point taste it once to adjust the salt or lemon as per your taste.
 Transfer it in a serving bowl.

 In this step we will prepare tempering or tadka.
 Heat oil in a tadka pan or small pan.
 Add mustard seeds, urad dal, chana dal & fresh curry leaves to it.
 Let them roast till dal has slightly changed in colour and seeds begin to crackle.
 Pour it over freshly prepared chutney and mix well.

 Delicious Coconut chutney is ready.
 Enjoy it with hot steaming Idlis or crispy Dosa of your choice!! 🙂

 You can store it in an airtight container in refrigerator for 2-3 days.
 Sometimes it happens when you take out the chutney after 1-2 hours you will notice that it may have thickened a bit.
 Just add some more thin curd (yogurt) or water, mix well & you are good to go.

-If you try this recipe & share pics on social media, then don’t forget to tag us on Facebook or Instagram or use the hashtag #kuchpakrahahai.
+If you try this instant coconut chutney recipe & share pics on social media, then don’t forget to tag us on Facebook, Instagram or use the hashtag #kuchpakrahahai.